-(f) to identify and prioritise flood-dependent cultural assets and values, including Aboriginal cultural values and heritage sites in the Floodplain,
+(f) to identify and prioritise flood-dependent cultural assets and values, including

+Aboriginal cultural values and heritage sites in the Floodplain, in the Floodplain, during the construction or modification of flood works.

 Note.
 Division 3 of Part 5 identifies flood-dependent cultural assets and values in the Floodplain.
 This information is used to inform the delineation of the management zones, and contributes to achieving the objective in clause 9 (f) of this Plan.